eablokker/nova-tabs-sidebar/README.md

 Tabs Sidebar uses AppleScript to read and activate certain menubar items such as "Close Tab", "Show in Files Sidebar", and "Clean Up By Tab Bar Order".
 Accessibility permissions must be granted to Nova to perform these actions.

 > To give Nova accessibility permissions, open System Preferences → Security & Privacy → Accessibility, click the lock to make changes, and check on Nova in the list.

+In order to use the Git status feature, Git must be installed and available on the command line, and your Nova project folder must be a Git repo.

 ## Usage